allisonberrian/-MART341-WebDesign/README.md

 <b> Week 12 </b>
 - A border is more of a style element than space management tool, it has multiple style options.
 Padding is the space between the content and the other elements and margins are adding space between two elements
 - I think I was able to figure out the assignment rather well.

+<b> Week 13 </b>
+- My photography page was my imaginary client.
+It needed a simple design
+- A mobile first design is important during todays world because people most times use their phones these days
+- I struggled getting my style to load properly.